This is in addition to your Standard or Itemized deductions.

-Many taxpayers may receive a tax credit of up to $2,000 for each child under 17 years old that they claim as dependents on their tax returns.
-Other dependents equal $500.00 tax credit.
+Many taxpayers may receive a tax credit of up to $2,200 for each child that they claim as dependents on their tax returns if under 18 years old.
+Other dependents equal up to $1,700 tax credit.

 Taxpayers who itemize their taxes can deduct PROPERTY AND REAL ESTATE TAXES, and either STATE and local income or sales taxes.